Small time window

 Comet Tsuchinshan Atlas visible to the naked eye

-It is already an eye-catcher in the southern hemisphere and is set to become one for us from October 12: according to experts, comet Tsuchinshan-ATLAS (catalog name: C/2023 A3) has so far "exactly matched the predicted brightness model".
+It has already been an eye-catcher in the southern hemisphere over the past few days, and it could become one for us on Saturday: according to experts, comet Tsuchinshan-ATLAS (catalog name: C/2023 A3) has so far been "exactly in line with the predicted brightness model".

 According to the Vienna Astronomy Association (WAA) and comet expert Michael Jäger, the distinctive tail is developing extremely promisingly.
 Jäger, chairman of the Martinsberg Astronomical Center in Lower Austria, photographed the "striking phenomenon" in Namibia.